theresalca/Module-2-draft/docs/week1.md

 + Calculate $$\mu_s$$ from your single measurement of $$\theta_c$$ (using the relationship you derived in the [background reading](#background-reading)).

-*Friendly reminder: convert the angle from degrees to radians in your Google Sheet calculation.*
+*Friendly reminder: convert the angle from degrees to radians in your Google Sheet calculation. **You also need to convert your uncertainty in the angle from degrees to radians in the same manner**.*

 + Learn how to propagate uncertainties from this video of Prof. Gerbode explaining how to propagate uncertainty in $$\theta_c$$ to uncertainty in $$\mu_s$$ and answer the mini-question below